MTBS ISP Cloud

 Required Permissions

-wireguard.view to view servers and peers wireguard.manage to add, edit, and delete peers
+wireguard.view to view servers and peers wireguard.manage to add, edit, and remove peers

 Sites & Devices

 Sites are physical locations (data centres, exchange buildings, field cabinets).
-Devices are any network equipment at a site that doesn't have its own dedicated module (e.g., generic routers, servers, power equipment).
+Devices are any network equipment at a site that doesn't have its own dedicated management module.

 How to Use Sites